maslanvogelsberg/feeder3/README.md

 # Feeder 3.2
-This is a repository containing instructional materials and sample datasets for Professor Gotzler's Englsih 105 section at The University of North Carolina at Chapel Hill.
+This is a repository containing instructional materials on how to examine the data Repository set *County Health Data*

 The repository contains a Python notebook covering
 - Basic instructions in the coding process through the Python Coding Package *County Health Data*.